Mattli: Couture house

 Mattli was among the earliest members of IncSoc and, in common with other major London couturiers, was involved in promoting British fashion designed around utility principles during and immediately after the war.
 Once the strictures of rationing were relaxed, IncSoc set out to promote its role, and that of British couture as a rival to Paris.
 One of Mattli's outfits – an elegant silk cocktail gown – was included in the fashion show sequence in the popular 1949 comedy Maytime in Mayfair.
 He shared premises in Knightsbridge with fellow IncSoc member Charles Creed after the war.

-London couturiers were kept busy creating gowns for debutantes and society matrons in the run up to the 1953 coronation of Queen Elizabeth and Mattli was among the so-called "big ten" designers photographed for lavish feature in Life.
+London couturiers were kept busy creating gowns for debutantes and society matrons in the run-up to the 1953 coronation of Queen Elizabeth.
+Mattli was among the so-called "big ten" designers photographed for lavish features in Life.
 As Vogue highlighted, Mattli was perhaps more at home creating practical and wearable fashion focusing on understated fine detailing.
-His autumn 1952 collection – singled out by one fashion commentator as one of the best of the season – included traditional Donegal tweed coats and slimline afternoon and cocktail dreses in bouclé wool, silk jersey and lace.
+His autumn 1952 collection – singled out by one fashion commentator as one of the best of the season – included traditional Donegal tweed coats and slimline afternoon and cocktail dresses in bouclé wool, silk jersey and lace.